ri-unipr/ress/README.md

 reaction chain (RAF2).

 All CSTR systems have been perturbed across fixed points, in order to trigger a response in the concentration of (some) other species, recording the transients.
-According to the used discretization and of the performed perturabations, some variables may result to be constant, thus they are excluded from the considered system (the number of variables can so be less than 28, 26, or 16).
+According to the used discretization and of the performed perturabations, some variables may result to be constant, thus they are excluded from the considered system (leading to the 21-variable and 22-variable systems).